+Courses are completed over five non-traditional, accelerated semesters in approximately two years.
 The courses (modules) are completed sequentially to allow focused study on one subject area at a time.
-Class meetings occur one night per week for a four-hour session for the first year of the program.
-In year two, classes will occur over intensive weekend courses that meet Friday evenings for four hours and all day Saturday for eight hours.
-Extensive directed study occurs outside the classroom in preparation for participative learning experiences during class time.
-The courses are as follows:
+During the first four semesters, half of he courses will meet one night a week for a four-hour session.
+For all other courses, the class sessions will occur over intensive weekend courses that meet Friday evenings for four hours and all day Saturday for eight hours.
+Extensive study, including reading, assignments, and other class-related activities will occur outside the classroom in preparation for participative learning experiences during class hours